ikapila/gc_project/CodeBook.md

 Study design:

 The function run_analysis() produces a tidy data set from the Human Activity Recognition Using Smartphones Data Set.
 The source data is transformed as described in the ReadMe.md.
-Details of the output variables are provide below.
+Details of the output variables are provided below.

 Code book:

 * "subject" - Identity of the volunteer subject - Unit: number - range (1..30)

-* "activity"
+* "activity" - Activity Lables - Unit: lable
++ WALKING
++ WALKING_UPSTAIRS
++ WALKING_DOWNSTAIRS
++ SITTING
++ STANDING
++ LAYING
 "tBodyAcc.mean...X"
 "tBodyAcc.mean...Y"
 "tBodyAcc.mean...Z"